-2. "Adjustments" primarily includes revenue and corporate expenses which are not allocated to individual reportable segments.

-3. Details on the Impairment losses are stated in note "15.
-Impairment losses".
+- 2. "Adjustments" primarily includes revenue and corporate expenses which are not allocated to individual reportable segments. - 3.
+Details on the Impairment losses are stated in note "15.
+Impairment losses and reversal of impairment losses".

 D. Geographic Information

 (1) External revenue